 Integrating the Arts to Promote In-Depth Reading and Literary Analysis

 Engage in hands-on creative strategies to help challenge students to perform in-depth analysis, form meaningful assessments, collect textual evidence, and develop confidence in reading and writing.
 Our Literary Institute offers artistic strategies and lessons using the visual arts, theater, and creative movement in a collaborative learning environment.
 Please join us for scaffolded workshops and experiential sessions exploring English Language Arts through creative lenses.

 Please join us for:

-- 4 days of scaffolded workshops on Interpreting Literature, Digging Deep Into Text, and Painting with Spoken Word and Movement; experiential sessions explore English Language Arts through visual art, theatre, and creative movement
+- 4 days of scaffolded workshops on Interpreting Literature, Digging Deep Into Text, and Painting with Spoken Word and Movement; experiential sessions explore English Language Arts through visual art, theatre, comics, poetry, and creative movement

 - Collaborative and inspired virtual learning environment